kdbz/kenya-county/README.md

 # KenyaCounty

-KenyaCounty is a laravel package that creates and seeds Kenya's :kenya: county,subcounty and wards lookup tables to a MySQL database.
+A laravel package that creates and seeds Kenya's :kenya: county,subcounty and wards lookup tables to a MySQL database.

 ## DB Structure
 <p style="align:center">